facelessuser/PyMdown/docs/user-guide/general-usage.md

 ```

 ## Basepath
-PyMdown in various circumstances (particularly in conjunction with specific PyMdown extensions) will try and resolve image, CSS, and JS asset paths for previews or for base64 encoding etc.  In order for this to work, a base path may be required and can be specified using the `--basepath` option.
+PyMdown in various circumstances (particularly in conjunction with specific PyMdown extensions) will try and resolve image, CSS, and JS asset paths for previews, base64 encoding, and other scenarios.
+In order for this to work, a base path may be required and can be specified using the `--basepath` option.
 If no base path is given, the base path will be that of the source file or `None` if the source is a file stream.

 ```
 pymdown --basepath ../assets file.md
 ```

 ## Relpath
-PyMdown is various circumstances (particularly in conjunction with specific PyMdown extensions) will try to create relative paths to assets or sources such as images, CSS, and JS.
-In order for this to work, a relative path is needed.  the `--relpath` option is used to set this.
+PyMdown in various circumstances (particularly in conjunction with specific PyMdown extensions) will try to create relative paths to assets or sources such as images, CSS, and JS.
+In order for this to work, a relative path is needed.
+The `--relpath` option is used to set this.
 If `--relpath` is not set, it defaults to the output directory.
 If the output directory is also not set (when output is dumped to stdout), the relative path will not be set.

 ```
 pymdown --relpath ../somedirectory file.md